DevaanshPathak/TechLang/docs/concurrency.md

 * `thread_status <id>` — prints `running` while the thread is alive, otherwise `finished`.
 * `thread_result <id>` — returns the cached output captured so far (empty until the thread finishes).
 * `thread_list` — prints a space-separated list of thread ids that have been created in the current interpreter.
+* `thread_wait_all` — waits for every tracked thread to finish and emits each thread’s output in id order.

 These commands let you poll without blocking: